-Those who are being trained for or are within the ordained ministry of the Presbyterian Church may not be involved in any sexual relations man and a woman. ship other than that of a faithful marriage between a Please complete and return with the LOM Applicat ion to your Candidate Convenor Name of Candidate: of the Church as determined from time to time by $% \left(\frac{1}{2}\right) =\frac{1}{2}\left(\frac{1}{2}\right) =\frac{1}{$ on of women, and sexual relationships of those ordained Signature: Date:
+Those who are being trained for or are within the ordained ministry of the Presbyterian Church may not be involved in any sexual relationship other than that of a faithful maman and a woman. arriage between a Please complete and return with the LOM Application to your Candidate Convenor Name of Candidate: Declaration of Candidate : In accordance with the Book of Order and Supplementary Provisions, I am willing to w of the Church as determined from time to time by the decisions of the General Assemparticular reference to infant baptism, the ordination of women, and sexual relationsland seeking to be ordained within the Presbyterian Church of Aotearoa New Zealand. bly and with hips of those ordained Signature: Date: